michelecafagna26/cider/README.md

 ## Important Note

-In this implementations we provide an alternatie tokenizer to the PTBtokenizer in order to remove the java dependecy.
+In this implementations we provide an alternative tokenizer to the PTBtokenizer in order to remove the java dependecy.
 The new tokenizer is based on Spacy (SimpleTokenizer.py)

 However, I suggest to use the original PTBTokenizer as the tokenization is not exactly the same and the former is also faster (about 3x faster) than the spacy tokenizer.

-For detail regarding performance look [here](important_note.md)
+For detail regarding performance look [here](important_note.md).

 ## System requirements for running ##
 - python 3.6